SolanaExpert90/Raydium-Swap-Bot/README.md

 ## Notice

-### The bot use coinmarketcap.com API for fetching current market trade including price and marketcap.
+### The bot use dexscreener API for fetching current market trade including price and marketcap for newly token.

-### The main function, swap is executed using Jupiter DEX.
+### The main function, swap is executed using Raydium